LHData/SpringboardIntroDSCapstone/README.md

 # SpringboardIntroDSCapstone
 Capstone project for Introduction to Data Science
-This is a line from RStudio
+This is a line from RStudio.
+Line added from GitHub.